 Perth CBD walking tour with Oh Hey WA

 Get up close and personal with Perth’s ever-evolving CBD on this superb walking tour with a local guide.
-You’ll hear tales of the city’s past and present, and see lots of awesome street artworks.
+You’ll hear tales of the city’s past and present, and see lots of awesome street art.
 Bring something to jot down the recommendations for bars and eateries to return to during your stay.
 Duration: 2 hours (approx.)

 Best price guarantee: If you find this tour elsewhere at a cheaper price, we will beat it by 10%.
 Some conditions apply.
 There are no booking or credit card fees when you book this tour with The Big Bus tour and travel guide.